hvkwak/PIE-NET_Dataset_Preparation/README.md

 Results from Section 3.1 of the paper were reproducible.
 No Warranty, No Liability.

 ## How to use / Brief Descriptions
-You may find some of codes in <mark>utils</mark> useful.
+You may find some of codes in utils useful.
 First download *.obj and *.yml files from [ABC Dataset](https://deep-geometry.github.io/abc-dataset/), then run

 ```bash
 make_list.sh